jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Features
 - Archers on level 2 have more health than archers on level 1
     - This is because unit strength gradually increases, how to communicate this?
-- Change contageous so it only spreads curses once instead of permanently?
+- Change contageous so it only spreads curses once (with a radius) instead of permanently?
     - This would solve the "infinite freeze" issue
 - Use summoner magic animation for units that are summoned
 - What if potions drop from slain enemies instead of being just pickups on the ground, it would be more exciting if you needed one and it dropped.